 - Increase recycling

 - Aim to produce only recyclable packaging for their products

 Going carbon neutral is absolutely a step in the right direction, but reducing carbon emissions is only the first step in reducing the harm humans do to the environment.
 Many businesses are purchasing carbon credits to compensate for the CO2 they emit, planting trees and investing in wind farms and solar panels.

 While this is undoubtedly an excellent idea in theory, it has received criticism because unless it is monitored correctly, it may simply be a practice of “passing the carbon buck.”
 In other words, doing one positive thing in one area does not entirely compensate for the damage done elsewhere: it only really mitigates for it.

 Ultimately, such acts as planting trees and funding renewable energy plants and farms must be our priority, alongside actively seeking less harmful transport, food and energy alternatives.

 Want to get closer to being carbon neutral when it comes to your energy use?
-If you are interested in learning more about the impact of clean energy or want to switch to clean energy, you're in the right place.
-Inspire is a clean energy company focused on lowering reliance on fossil fuels.
+If you are interested in learning more about the benefits of renewable energy or want to switch to a clean energy plan, you're in the right place.
+Inspire is a renewable energy company focused on lowering reliance on fossil fuels.

 Not sure if renewable energy is right for you?
 Read the latest Inspire Energy reviews to see how we've helped customers make the switch.